 Ambien works by binding to the receptors in the brain that cause relaxation.
 It does not cause a person to go to sleep but it helps relax the brain so a person can go to sleep.
 It has side effects that range from mild to major, including stuffy nose, dry mouth, nose or mouth irritation, nausea, constipation, diarrhea, upset stomach, headaches, and muscle pain.
 The major side effects can be memory loss and sleepwalking.
 People have been known to do things during the night that they don’t remember.
 It is believed that people are awake enough to respond to stimuli but the drug keeps them from being able to fully wake up.

-If you think you may have an addiction to Ambien or another drug that you started taking in order to fall asleep, give us a call at Legacy treatment center in Raleigh, NC.
-We can give you the help you need through a customized plan for drug treatment in Raleigh NC.
+If you think you may have an addiction to Ambien or another drug that you started taking in order to fall asleep, give us a call at Freedom Detox treatment center in Charlotte, NC.
+We can give you the help you need through a customized plan for drug treatment in Charlotte NC.
 Read on to learn about alternatives to Ambien.

 What Is Insomnia?